robpeng/Project-5-CS-180/README.md

 - Our program can be run by a Main.java.
 All the implementation is done in that class.
 Expected inputs and outputs are attached at the end of this document.

-## ExistingUser.java

-- This is a custom exception class for existing users.

 - Constructor Summary